tangentsoft/pidp8i/doc/cc8-manual.md

-If you compare the examples in the source tree (`src/cc8/examples`) to those with uppercased versions of those same names on the OS/8 `DSK:` volume, you’ll notice that these `#include` statements were stripped out.
+If you compare the examples in the source tree (`src/cc8/examples`) to those with uppercased versions of those same names on the OS/8 `DSK:` volume, you’ll notice that these `#include` statements were stripped out as part of the disk pack build process.
 This is [necessary](#os8pp); the linked documentation tells you why and how the OS/8 version of CC8 gets away without a `#include` feature.

-The tool that strips these `#includes` out for us is called `bin/cc8-to-os8`, which you might find useful if you’re frequently working with programs that need to work under both compilers.

-Alternatively a simple `sed` script could be used:
+If you need to write C programs that build with both compilers, you can convert the files like so:

-    sed '/^#include/d' <yourfile>
+    sed '/^#include/d' < my-program-cross.c > MYPROG.C

 <a id="native" name="os8"></a>
 ## The Native OS/8 Compiler

-This compiler’s source code is in the `src/cc8/os8` subdirectory of the PiDP-8/I software distribution.
+Whereas the [CC8 cross-compiler](#cross) is basically just a PDP-8 code generator strapped to the preexisting Small-C compiler, the native OS/8 CC8 compiler was written from scratch by Ian Schofield.
+It gets cross-compiled, assembled, linked, and saved to the OS/8 disk packs as part of the PiDP-8/I software build process.
+Thereafter, it is a standalone system using only OS/8 resources.

+Because this compiler must work entirely within the stringent limits of the PDP-8 computer architecture and its OS/8 operating system, it speaks a [much simpler dialect of C](#nfeat) than the cross-compiler, which gets to use your host’s much greater resources.

-Unlike in the original CC8 distribution or in past distributions of the PiDP-8/I software, we no longer need to ship binaries for the compiler to bootstrap the system.
-Due to the power of [`os8-run`][os8r] and the PiDP-8/I software build system, we now bootstrap CC8 environment entirely from source code unless the user passes the `--disable-os8-cc8` option to the `configure` script.
+Unlike with the original CC8 software distribution, the PiDP-8/I software project does not ship any pre-built CC8 binaries.
+Instead, we bootstrap CC8 binaries from source code with the powerful [`os8-run`][os8r] scripting language interpreter and the PiDP-8/I software build system.
+(You can suppress this by passing the `--disable-os8-cc8` option to the `configure` script.)
 This process is controlled by the [`cc8-tu56.os8`][cctu] script, which you may want to examine along with the `os8-run` documentation to understand this process better.

 If you change the OS/8 CC8 source code, saying `make` at the PiDP-8/I build root will update `bin/v3d.rk05` with new binaries automatically.